rte-france/Grid2Op/docs/grid2op.rst

 energy is not possible: the only way would be to increase the speed of the wind).
 It is possible to implement these kind of restrictions in this "game like" environment.

-Today, the main usage of this plateform is to serve as a computation engine for the `L2RPN <www.l2rpn.chalearn.com>`_ competitions.
+Today, the main usage of this platform is to serve as a computation engine for the `L2RPN <www.l2rpn.chalearn.com>`_ competitions.

 This platform is still under development.
 If you notice a bug, let us know with a github issue at